MrSurana/gulp-bootstrap-sass-starter/README.md

 ## How to Run
 1. Run `npm install` or `yarn install` to install dependencies
-1. Run `npm start` to serve the files
+2. Run `npm start` to serve the files

+All the deployment files are located in `public/` folder.

 ## Tools used